Kosovo entry requirements for Iraq passport holders

 May be checked

 Iraqi passport holders need a visa to enter Kosovo.
-You must apply online before you travel — there is no visa on arrival for Iraqi citizens.
-This requirement is in effect for 2026.
+You must apply for this visa at a Kosovo embassy or consulate before you travel — there is no visa-on-arrival or eVisa option for Iraqi citizens in 2026.
+Plan ahead and gather the required documents well in advance of your trip.

 Entry requirements